 Yes, as I already said at the beginning, in my house, I like sports.
 So, for me to work for a sports brand, it’s fantastic.
 And I grew up with campaigns and communication from Nike.
 So, I always looked up to the Nike athletes, and the movements from Nike are super motivational, like we tried to motivate everyone to do it.
 So, everyone can achieve something if they believe in themselves, and everything is kind of possible.

 How could you formulate the concept of affiliate marketing?

 If you had to formulate what affiliate marketing is, how could you describe that?

-Affiliate marketing is the process by which an affiliate can be, a person or a publisher, earns a commission for advertising products, campaigns, retail moments, or even services on blogs, web pages, Instagram, social media.
-And like, really simply put, affiliate marketing just involves referring products or services.
-By sharing it online, like most digital, there’s also kind of a link between offline and online marketing that comes into place, but this is already a bit more detailed.
+Affiliate marketing is the process by which an affiliate can be a person or a publisher, earns a commission for advertising products, campaigns, retail moments, or even services on blogs, web pages, Instagram, social media.
+And like, really put, affiliate marketing involves referring products or services.
+Of course, by sharing it online, like most digital, there’s also kind of a link between offline and online marketing that comes into place, but this is already a bit more detailed.

 Where should I start if I decide to become an affiliate marketer?

 Let’s say if I decide to become an affiliate marketer, what do you have to do?
 Where do I start?

 So basically, if you want to become an affiliate marketer, there are two things you need to be passionate about or consider.